Investigators' toolkit

 For example:

-• Poor conduct that may affect an upcoming unit meeting or event
+• Poor conduct that may affect an upcoming unit meeting or event.

-• Financial mismanagement not yet ready to report to police
+• Financial mismanagement not yet ready to report to police.

-• Roles added on to restricted members' GO records
+• Roles added on to restricted members' GO records.

-• No policy or procedure was breached
+Low-level concerns where no policy or procedure was breached.

 For example:

-• A concern relating to a joining enquiry
+• A concern relating to a joining enquiry.

-• Issues surrounding organisation or running of meetings, but no policy was breached nor was anyone harmed
+• Issues surrounding organisation or running of meetings, but no policy was breached nor was anyone harmed.

 Although all concerns need to be taken seriously, it’s sometimes helpful to bear in mind what risk category the case has been assigned to.